evmiguel/jekyll-to-wordpress/README.md

 - Checking for post existence.
 Therefore, multiple CLI calls with the same parameters will yield the multiple of the same posts.

+## Usage
+### Convert a Jekyll file to WordPress posts
+`python3 /path/to/jekyll-to-wordpress/main.py --file /path/to/file.md`

+### Convert a directory of Jekyll files to WordPress posts
+`python3 /path/to/jekyll-to-wordpress/main.py --directory /path/to/_posts`